henriquegogo/niob/README.md

 puts (2 * (20 + $ten))        # Multiple sentences can be called with "( )".
 puts (+ 2 2)                  # Operators are commands too.

-delete ten                    # Manage memory manually.
+del ten                       # Manage memory manually.

 if false {                    # Blocks are considered one argument "{*}".
     puts 'fake'